 The U.S. Government expects that there will be continued rapid forward movement in the oversubscribed EB-1, EB-2, EB-3 preference categories in the coming months.
 However, there is certainly no guarantee.
 That expectation is based on assumptions and statistics which may not turn out to be accurate.
 If you are in the United States, have an approved Employment-Based petition, and are eligible to apply for adjustment of status in October, the safest option will be to apply in October rather than wait any longer.

 Individuals who are the beneficiary of an already-approved Form I-140 Petition under the EB-2 category, but do not yet have a current Priority Date may be eligible to file for Adjustment of Status if their Priority Date would be current under the EB-3 category and their employer files a “downgrade” Petition on their behalf for classification under the EB-3 category.

-If you have any questions about whether you or your employee may qualify to file for Adjustment of Status in October due to this rapid forward movement, or if you need any other assistance, please contact our office.
+If you have any questions about whether you or your employee may qualify to file for Adjustment of Status in October due to this rapid forward movement, or if you need any other assistance, please contact David Swaim & Associates, located in Dallas.
+Our employment based services can be found here.
 We will continue to closely monitor the monthly Visa Bulletin for any further forward movement, or any retrogression, in the coming months.

 Associate Attorney- Dallas, TX